 Yes, they give me independence and take the strain of my carers back but I used to loath hoists.

-Having to use a hoist for me was a symbol of my deterioration.. now I couldn’t live with out them.
+Having to use a hoist for me was a symbol of my deterioration… now I couldn’t live without them.

 Will regards to wheelchairs I know nothing different.
 Sometimes you have to miss out on things due to inaccessibility but if I was to use a walker, getting to A and B wouldn’t be worth it.
-At school I saw it as my shield where the insults from the other kids.
+At school, I saw it as my shield where the insults from the other kids.
 The downside?
-Sometimes people only see the chair and when it’s broken down the service aren’t very quick to fix them.
+Sometimes people only see the chair and when it’s broken down the service isn’t very quick to fix them.